 The thing with the infrared that makes them preferred to other options is that they can warm you up almost instantly while the gas furnace heaters will, first of all, take several minutes to first heat the room depending on the ambient temperature.

 Again, the radiations emitted by the infrared heaters could be directed towards a specific area within the same room and pragmatically move it to anywhere you desire.

 But in the gas furnace heaters, the warm air created emits from a stationary location within the room through a vent in the furnace leaving the heater user with a very limited possibility of having the warm air driven to any point within the room as a user may desire.

 Gas heaters may require wider cleaning of the interior that involves removal of dust and dirt buildup and along with the initial startup maintenance, the furnace filter is replaced every 30 days.

-When the infrared heaters are used in small rooms like bathroom and offices could reduce one’s monthly bill and continuously using the infrared heaters may actually increase and raise the energy costs since the average cost of gas is less expensive than the cost of electricity depending on where one lives at.
+When the infrared heaters are used in small rooms like bathrooms and offices could reduce one’s monthly bill and continuously using the infrared heaters may actually increase and raise the energy costs since the average cost of gas is less expensive than the cost of electricity depending on where one lives at.

 Above all, it is worth noting that infrared heaters are the most convenient and effective types of heaters owing to their ability to pose fewer negative effects to the users and their respective surroundings.